 Office of the Public Defender

 State Attorney and Public Defender offices are available throughout Florida.
 Some litigation externships and all clerking externships are available out of state.
 Students may identify an office interested in sponsoring their externship.

-Please visit the FSU College of Law Externships site on Canvas for information on specific externship descriptions.
+Students, please visit the FSU College of Law Externships site on Canvas for the most current externships information and to apply.